 Most major global markets are shut on Friday on account of the Good Friday holiday.

-In the West, exchanges in the United States, Canada and across much of Europe are closed for the day.
+In the West, stock exchanges in the United States (US), Canada and across much of Europe are closed for the day.
 The London Stock Exchange in the UK is also closed and will remain shut on Monday, April 6 for Easter, resulting in a four-day trading break for UK participants.
-Other major European bourses, including those in Germany and France, and Euronext exchanges in Paris and Amsterdam, are also closed.
-Markets in Australia, Hong Kong and Singapore are likewise shut.
+Other major European bourses, including those in Germany and France, and Euronext exchanges in Paris and Amsterdam, are also closed and will remain shut on Easter Monday.
+Markets in Australia and Hong Kong are likewise shut, and will be closed on April 6 as well.

 Meanwhile, in Asia, China’s Shanghai and Shenzhen exchanges are open and fully operational, as Good Friday is not observed as a public holiday in these countries.
 Japan’s Tokyo Stock Exchange is also trading as usual.
 South Korea is open as well.